jadhavmrinalini98/webapp/README.md

 http://localhost:3000/v1/user/self where you should see: "204 No Content".

 http://localhost:3000/v1/user/self where you should use: "204 No Content".

+http://localhost:3000/v1/product/self where you should see: "204 No Content".

+http://localhost:3000/v1/product/self where you should use: "204 No Content".

 ## Contributing
 Contributions are always welcome.
 Please create a pull request with a detailed description of changes.